sulaimanadamu/version-control-system/Readme.md

 - mercurial
 - Git (the most popular)

-There are also two types of vcs
+There are also two types of VCS

 - Centralised Version control system
 - Decentralised Version control system